---------------------------------------------------------

 Providing fresh leafy greens each day helps round out their diet.
 Particularly if your birds can’t get out to free range (or in the winter when green grass and leaves are unavailable), tossing them some leafy greens or vegetables will ensure they are getting all their vitamins.

 Ducks love it when you float greens or herbs in their pool or water dish.
 It helps the greens stay fresher, and mimics their natural instincts for fishing greens out of a weedy pond.
-Some veggies to try include romaine lettuce, kale, corn, peas, cucumber and many herbs including oregano, rosemary, basil & parsley.
+Some veggies to try include romaine lettuce, kale, corn, peas, cucumber, and many herbs including oregano, rosemary, basil & parsley.
 Click here to read more about treats for your ducks

 When hens are of laying age their bodies use up a lot of calcium preparing the eggshells.
-If they are not getting enough calcium in their diet, they will lay less eggs, lay eggs with weak, thin shells, or begin to have weak bones as their body “steals” from their calcium reserves to produce eggs.
+If they are not getting enough calcium in their diet, they will lay fewer eggs, lay eggs with weak, thin shells, or begin to have weak bones as their body “steals” from their calcium reserves to produce eggs.
 If you have laying ducks you should always keep a bowl of either oyster shells or crushed egg shells out for them to eat as needed.
-You will notice that the males, babies & senior females mostly ignore the bowl of shells, but the young hens will enjoy them.
+You will notice that the males, babies, & senior females mostly ignore the bowl of shells, but the young hens will enjoy them.

 Shelter from predators

 Ducks in general are quite slow on land.
 Their floppy, webbed feet and short, squat legs are not meant for running.
 To escape predators, wild ducks take to the water or to the sky.
-Ducks on a farm don’t often have a huge pond to swim away on, and are too big boned to fly off.
+Ducks on a farm don’t often have a huge pond to swim away on and are too big-boned to fly off.
 Domesticated ducks need to be provided protection.

 If your birds free range, make sure there are places they can hide like large bushes and tall grasses.
 At night they should be locked up in a secure run or coop.
-Ducks enjoy sleeping outdoors year round so as long as your run is secure (totally surrounded included buried wired and a solid roof) you can let them sleep in the run with a small house (think dog house) where they can retreat to if they want.
+Ducks enjoy sleeping outdoors year round so as long as your run is secure (totally surrounded including buried wired and a solid roof) you can let them sleep in the run with a small house (think dog house) where they can retreat to if they want.
 If your run is not secure, you will want to close them up in a coop at night.

 Health Issues

-Ducks are really healthy animals and rarely will give you issue.
+Ducks are really healthy animals and rarely will give you issues.
 Parasites are generally not a problem thanks to the amount of time spent in the water, and they are extremely cold hardy.
 It is still a good idea to keep a stocked first aid kit so you will be prepared in an emergency.
 Click here to see what I keep in my duck first aid kit

 Friends